Skip to main content

 A Lubbock native, Dennis attended Texas Tech for a portion of his undergraduate experience, and continued with nursing school at the Levelland campus of South Plains College.
 He obtained his Master of Arts at the Forbes School of Business, and is also a licensed nursing home administrator.

 Morris started his career in New Mexico, when he graduated from the Clovis Community College Nursing Program in 2014.
-Continuing his education, Morris earned his master’s degree in Nurse Administration and Leadership from Chamberlain University
+Continuing his education, Morris earned his Master’s degree in Nurse Administration and Leadership from Chamberlain University, and has obtained Doctorate in Nursing Practice.
+He most recently obtained the Nurse Executive – Board Certified (NE-BC) credential, which demonstrates a deep commitment to excellence in nursing leadership, governance, and patient-centered care.

 The opportunity for Morris to work at Muleshoe Area Medical Center arose when he started to fill in on shifts as needed.
 Morris says, “I thought it would be a great opportunity to gain some more experience and really ended up falling in love with the atmosphere at MAMC.
 The small community atmosphere and the willingness of everyone to do what needs to be done to provide great patient care is amazing.”